alevchuk/pi-mastodon/README.md

 # should say "cccb04f6a65890672fffc1b7a6fd7f9d55367e7e0bfc55521a2e5f334db7b06d"
 ```

 2. If step 1 does not produce the correct hashes then the following step is probably not going to work.
-I encoruage you to reach out to me, send by the hashes you get, and I'll help you debug and produce a differnet patch if needed.
+I encoruage you to reach out to me on @alevchuk@bitcoinhackers.org, send by the hashes you get, and I'll help you debug.

 Copy the following lage command (all the way to, and including "EOF"), and run it:
 ```diff